Straze/tarotApp-React-TAILWIND-API/README.md

-#Get your reading for free at https://tarotelini.netlify.app
+#Get your reading for free at https://tarotelini.netlify.app (always up to date)
 The tarot reading is done by the book
 Cards are dealt face down and can be revealed, they are either upside or reversed and each position is asigned a place on the meaning table
 Works on all devices